RecordsKeeper/multichain/docs/source/assets.rst

 .. class:: Assets

-    Assets class is used to call assets related functions like create assets and list assets functions which are used on the RecordsKeeeper Blockchain.
+    Assets class is used to call asset related functions like create assets, send assets and list assets functions which are used on the RecordsKeeeper Blockchain.

 **1. Create Assets on the RecordsKeeper Blockchain**